Higher-order approximation for uncertainty quantification in time series analysis: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{se:prelim}, we introduce our setting in all details.
-Section \ref{se:HOA} motivates the consideration of the higher-order approximation of the empirical process.
-Section \ref{se:mainresults} focusses on our theoretical contribution which manifests the theoretical validity of our method.
-In Section \ref{Confidenceintervals}, we discuss how to calculate confidence regions based on the asymptotic distribution of the empirical process and propose our approach based on a higher-order approximation.
+The rest of the paper is organized as follows: In Section \ref{se:prelim}, we introduce the considered setting in all details.
+Section \ref{se:HOA} motivates the consideration of higher-order approximations of the empirical process.
+Section \ref{se:mainresults} focuses on theoretical contributions which manifest the formal validity of the proposed method.
+In Section \ref{Confidenceintervals}, we discuss how to calculate confidence intervals based on the asymptotic distribution of the empirical process and propose an alternative approach based on higher-order approximations.
 The numerical study in Section \ref{se:numericalstudy} provides a comparison between the two methods.
 We conclude with Section \ref{se:conclusion}.
-The proofs of our theoretical results can be found in Appendices \ref{app:proofmain}, \ref{se:appendixB}, \ref{se:appendixc1}, and \ref{se:appendixC}.
+Proofs of the theoretical results can be found in Appendices \ref{app:proofmain}, \ref{se:appendixB}, \ref{se:appendixc1}, and \ref{se:appendixC}.